State Accountability Ratings

 Federal Report Cards

-Federal Report Cards for the state, the district, and each of the district’s campuses are now available on our District & Campus Reports page or are also available on the Texas Education Agency’s website.
+Federal Report Cards for the state, the district, and each of the district’s campuses are now available on the Texas Education Agency (TEA) website.

 Information on these report cards includes: